Steve Schmidt: Early campaigns

 In 1995, Schmidt managed the unsuccessful campaign for Kentucky Attorney General of Will T. Scott, who is formerly a Justice of the Kentucky Supreme Court.
 This Kentucky campaign's advertising strategy was featured in the second edition of George Magazine.

-In 1998, Schmidt ran California State Senator Tim Leslie's unsuccessful race for lieutenant governor of California.
-Also that year, he was the communications director for California State Treasurer Matt Fong's unsuccessful campaign to unseat U.S. Senator Barbara Boxer.
+From 1997 to 1998, Schmidt was communications director for California State Senator Tim Leslie.
+In 1998, he was the communications director for California State Treasurer Matt Fong's unsuccessful campaign to unseat U.S. Senator Barbara Boxer.
 In 1999, he was the communications director for Lamar Alexander's presidential run, leaving in June when the campaign reduced its senior staff.

 Washington, D.C.

 By late 2000, Schmidt was communications director of the House Committee on Energy and Commerce.

-In 2001, he was the spokesman of the National Republican Congressional Committee, becoming the Communications Director by 2002.
+In 2001, he became the communications director and chief communications strategist of the National Republican Congressional Committee.